-Students who are currently in grades 10-11 may nominate themselves for the Secondary Student Training Program (SSTP), a multi-week residential summer research program at the University of Iowa.
-SSTP students conduct original research in University laboratories under the guidance of a faculty mentor.
-They also produce a research abstract and an academic poster as a part of the program.
+Students who are currently in grades 10–11 may apply to the Secondary Student Training Program (SSTP), a multi-week residential summer research program at the University of Iowa.
+SSTP students conduct original research under the guidance of a faculty mentor.
+They also produce a research brief and an academic poster as a part of the program.

 The Secondary Student Training Program is administered by the Belin-Blank International Center for Gifted Education and Talent Development.
 For more information, contact the Belin-Blank Center.